Being a birdwatcher isn’t actually about having all the gear and knowing all the birds. Birdwatching really is just…watching birds!

 How to use your binoculars for birdwatching

-When you spot a bird or other animal:
+When you spot a bird:

 1. Keep the bird in the center of your vision and follow it if it moves – do not look away.